Many of the view-building APIs

 The last (optional) step is to find the appropriate viewName

 associated with your chosen queryName.
 To see the custom grids associated with a query, click on the query of interest, and then click view data

 .
 This will take you to a grid view of the query.
 Finally, click the (Grid Views)

 drop-down menu to see a list of all custom grids (if any) associated with this query.Example

 For the Demo Study example, click on the Physical Exam

 query name on this page

 query (a.k.a. dataset).
-You'll see at least the following query (more may have been added since completion of this document):
+You'll see at least the following query (more may be present):

 - Grid View: Physical + Demographics